Amleto: Preparation of the critical edition of Amleto

 After the La Scala revival in 1871 the opera was not performed again until 2014.

-However, conductor Anthony Barrese, who has worked at the Sarasota Opera and the Dallas Opera, and who is Artistic Director and Principal Conductor of Opera Southwest in Albuquerque, New Mexico, developed an interest in this opera in the early 2000s and, since 2003, has been researching and (in conjunction with the publishing house Casa Ricordi) has now prepared and edited a critical edition of the opera from a variety of sources, including a newly discovered libretto from the 1871 staging.
+However, conductor Anthony Barrese, who has worked at the Sarasota Opera and the Dallas Opera, and who is Artistic Director and Principal Conductor of Opera Southwest in Albuquerque, New Mexico, developed an interest in this opera in the early 2000s and, from 2003, researched and (in conjunction with the publishing house Casa Ricordi) prepared and edited a critical edition of the opera from a variety of sources, including a newly discovered libretto from the 1871 staging.

-By the end of 2004, Barrese had edited the Amleto score, and presented a scene from Act 3 of the work on stage by apprentice singers at the Sarasota Opera, thereby allowing a re-evaluation of its merits; he had also completed the critical notes associated with the score.
+By the end of 2004, Barrese had edited the Amleto score, and presented a scene from act 3 of the work on stage by apprentice singers at the Sarasota Opera, thereby allowing a re-evaluation of its merits; he had also completed the critical notes associated with the score.
 Barrese presented the "Marcia funebre" with the Dallas Opera Orchestra for a family concert in 2007.
 This part of the opera is presented in Corfu each year during Easter, when the band of Philharmonic Society of Corfu performs it during the epitaph litany of Saint Spyridon on the morning of Holy Saturday.

-Recording
+Recordings

 In 2014, Opera Southwest released the world premiere recording of Amleto.